adelsz/pgtyped/docs-new/docs/sql-file.md

 1. Each query must be preceded with an annotation (comment).
 2. An annotation must specify the query name using the `@name` tag.
 3. Each query must be a single SQL statement that ends with a semicolon.
+4. Nullability on output columns for output columns can be specified using column aliases such as `AS "name?"` or `AS "name!"`.
-4. Queries can contain parameters.
+5. Queries can contain parameters.
 Parameters should start with a colon, ex. `:paramName`.
-5. Annotations can include param expansions if needed using the `@param` tag.
+6. Annotations can include param expansions if needed using the `@param` tag.
-6. Parameters can be forced to be not nullable using an exclamation mark `:paramName!`.
+7. Parameters can be forced to be not nullable using an exclamation mark `:paramName!`.

 ## Parameter expansions